 An income annuity provides a fixed monthly income that may last for your entire life or a specific period.
 You can request payments immediately or at a later stage.

-Variable annuities tend to be riskier than fixed annuities, but they also offer greater potential for growth.
+Variable annuities tend to be riskier than fixed annuities, but they can also offer greater potential for growth.
 Your premiums are invested into stocks, bonds, and money market accounts.
 If these investments perform well, the return can be great, but keep in mind that poor investment performance may result in lower payouts.7

 Annuities are paid out during the annuitant’s lifetime, while life insurance is paid out to beneficiaries once the policyholder has passed away.